Do I need to see a counselor?

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking out extra support when you need it.
 You are taking responsibility by accepting where you're at in life and making a commitment to change the situation by seeing a counselor.

 It's important to note that counseling is not just reserved for problem situations.
 Counseling can provide relationship enrichment, career guidance and overall enhancement to your quality of life.
+Unpacking the events of your life allows for greater perspective and insight, thus improving the probability of achieving joy and success.

 Counseling can provide long-lasting benefits, giving you the tools you need to improve communication skills, avoid triggers and appropriately address whatever challenges you face.